-Gastrointestinal stromal tumors (GISTs) are a type of tumor that occurs in the digestive system.
-The digestive system includes the esophagus, liver, stomach, gall bladder, large and small intestines, and rectum.
+Gastrointestinal stromal tumors (GISTs) are a type of tumor that occur in the digestive system.
+The digestive system includes the esophagus, liver, stomach, gall bladder, large and small intestines, rectum, and anus.
 The digestive system processes food to fuel the body and gets rid of waste.
 About half of GISTs occur in the stomach, but they can occur anywhere in the digestive system.

 GISTs are rare.
 All GISTs are now considered potentially cancerous.